paddls/ngx-repository/README.md

   }
 }
 ```

+> ⚠️ Prior to version 9.1.0, the repository was injected using the `@InjectRepository()` decorator.
+This decorator is
+> now deprecated and will be removed in a future version.
+> Please use the `injectRepository()` function instead.

 Each repository of a resource made from `FirestoreDriver` or `HttpDriver` are singleton services stored in Angular
 Injector, so don't worry about injecting them on several services.